USJ Donkey Kong Country 2026: Is Mine-Cart Madness Worth It?

 Donkey Kong's Mine-Cart Madness: 122cm, 2 Minutes, and Yes You'll Get Splashed

 This zone has just 1 headline attraction, called "Donkey Kong's Mine-Cart Madness."
 One cart seats 4 people (two rows front and back, two seats each), and the whole ride runs about 2 minutes.
 Its gimmick is the broken track: the cart charges forward along a busted rail and at least 3 times pulls off the visual trick of "the track's snapped, the cart just leaps across."
 The body actually runs on a hidden rail, but in that split second you really do gasp.
 One heads-up: this is the only big attraction in the whole zone, so to ride it you first need your ticket sorted.
-On another trip I got in using KKday's officially licensed Universal Studios Japan ticket, same deal, Chinese interface, buy and use on the spot.
+On another trip I got in using KKday's officially licensed Universal Studios Japan ticket, same deal, English interface, buy and use on the spot.

 Is it scary?
 Honestly, gentler than I expected.
 I'm 175cm and I'll happily ride the Flying Dinosaur and Hollywood Dream, and this mine-cart isn't in the same league as the stuff that flings you up and down.
 It runs on "you can't guess where it goes next" surprise.
 I'd give the dizziness a 2 out of 5, and those 2 or 3 outdoor stretches will splash a little water on you.
 Put plainly, it's an entry-level ride designed for people who want a roller coaster but are scared of going weak in the knees, just right for parents and kids together.
 That's also where I think it fits the Donkey Kong character so well: lively, wild, but not vicious.
 I had the Express Pass that trip, so I only waited about 12 minutes in the queue area before boarding.